ECronin1973/computer_infrastructure/README.md

 - glob
 - TO BE UPDATED AS NECESSARY

-Make sure to install these dependencies to ensure the code runs smoothly.
+Ensure that you install these dependencies to guarantee smooth execution of the code.

 ## AI Assistance

-Some code in this repository was generated with the help of AI tools to support learning and accelerate development.
+Some of the code in this repository was generated with the assistance of AI tools to facilitate learning and expedite development.

-# Problems 2025/2026 Computer Infrastructure Module
+# Tasks for the 2025/2026 Computer Infrastructure Module

-## Course Objective:
+## Course Objective

-Create a notebook called problems.ipynb in the root of the repository.
-Complete all problems detailed in problems.md in this notebook.
+Create a notebook named `problems.ipynb` in the root of the repository.
+Complete all tasks outlined in `problems.md` within this notebook.

 ## Problem 1: FAANG Stock Data with yfinance

 ### Objective
-Use the [yfinance](https://github.com/ranaroussi/yfinance) Python package, write a function called get_data() that downloads all hourly data for the previous five days for the five FAANG stocks:
+Using the [yfinance](https://github.com/ranaroussi/yfinance) Python package, write a function called `get_data()` that downloads hourly data for the five FAANG stocks over the previous five days:

 - Facebook (META)
 - Apple (AAPL)
 - Amazon (AMZN)
 - Netflix (NFLX)
 - Google (GOOG)

-The function should save the data into a folder called data in the root of your repository using a filename with the format YYYYMMDD-HHmmss.csv where YYYYMMDD is the four-digit year (e.g. 2025), followed by the two-digit month (e.g. 09 for September), followed by the two digit day, and HHmmss is hour, minutes, seconds.
-Create the data folder if you don't already have one.
+The function should save the data in a folder named `data` within the root of your repository.
+The filenames should follow the format `YYYYMMDD-HHmmss.csv`, where `YYYYMMDD` represents the four-digit year (e.g., 2025), followed by the two-digit month (e.g., 09 for September), the two-digit day, and `HHmmss` represents hours, minutes, and seconds.
+If the `data` folder does not already exist, the function should create it.

 ### Implementation Summary

-The get_data() function:
+The `get_data()` function should:

-- Downloads hourly data for each stock
+- Download hourly data for each of the specified stocks

-- Saves it to a data/ folder using the format YYYYMMDD-HHmmss.csv
+- Save the data into the `data/` folder using the filename format `YYYYMMDD-HHmmss.csv`

-- Creates the folder if it doesn't exist
+- Create the `data` folder if it does not exist

-**Further Reading Performed**
+**Further Reading Completed**

-1. [yfinance Documentation](https://pypi.org/project/yfinance/).
-This documentation provided the foundation for interacting with Yahoo Finance’s API via Python.
-Specifically, it helped me to :
+1. [yfinance Documentation](https://pypi.org/project/yfinance/): This documentation provided the foundation for interacting with Yahoo Finance’s API using Python.
+It helped me to:

-- Understand the API structure: You learned how to use yf.Ticker() and ticker.history() to retrieve hourly data for FAANG stocks.
+   - Understand the API structure: I learned how to use `yf.Ticker()` and `ticker.history()` to retrieve hourly data for FAANG stocks.
-- Specify time intervals: The docs clarified how to set interval='1h' and period='5d' to get the exact data range required.
+   - Specify time intervals: The documentation clarified how to set `interval='1h'` and `period='5d'` to obtain the exact data range required.
-- Handle multiple tickers: You likely used examples showing how to loop through multiple stock symbols efficiently.
+   - Handle multiple tickers: I found examples showing how to loop through multiple stock symbols efficiently.
-- Export data: Guidance on converting the data to a DataFrame and saving it as .csv was essential for meeting the task’s output format requirements.
+   - Export data: I received guidance on converting the data to a DataFrame and saving it as a .csv file, which was essential for meeting the task’s output format requirements.

-2. [Pandas Documentation](https://pandas.pydata.org/pandas-docs/stable/).
-This documentation was crucial for data manipulation and storage.
+2. [Pandas Documentation](https://pandas.pydata.org/pandas-docs/stable/): This documentation was crucial for data manipulation and storage.
 It helped me to:

-- Work with DataFrames: You learned how to create, manipulate, and export DataFrames, which is key for handling stock data.
+   - Work with DataFrames: I learned how to create, manipulate, and export DataFrames, which is key for handling stock data.
-- Save to CSV: The docs provided methods like DataFrame.to_csv() to save the data in the required format.
+   - Save to CSV: The documentation provided methods such as `DataFrame.to_csv()` to save the data in the required format.
-- Date and time handling: You likely used pandas functions to manage timestamps and format filenames correctly.
+   - Manage dates and times: I utilized Pandas functions to handle timestamps and format filenames correctly.

-3. [Python os Module Documentation](https://docs.python.org/3/library/os.html).
-This documentation was essential for file and directory management.
+3. [Python os Module Documentation](https://docs.python.org/3/library/os.html): This documentation was essential for file and directory management.
 It helped me to:

-- Create directories: I learned how to use os.makedirs() to create the data/ folder if it doesn’t exist.
+   - Create directories: I learned how to use `os.makedirs()` to create the 'data/' folder if it doesn’t already exist.
-- Check for existence: The docs provided methods like os.path.exists() to verify if the folder already exists before creating it.
+   - Check for existence: The documentation provided methods like `os.path.exists()` to verify if the folder already exists before creating it.

-All Documents relevant to this task have been added to the references section at the end of this README.md file.
+All documents relevant to this task have been added to the references section at the end of this README.md file.

 # END